 Generally speaking, the health of a country’s economy reflects in the value of its currency and a healthy economy will tend to have a stronger currency in relation to that of a country that is not performing so well.

-There are many forms of economic data and statistical reports released on a periodic basis which can be used by investors to help gauge the health of an economy and therefore potentially influence the value of its currency.
+There are many forms of economic data and statistical reports released on a periodic basis that can be used by investors to help gauge the health of an economy and therefore potentially influence the value of its currency.
 The economic calendar listing these reports is available here on our website.

 Most popular and commonly focused economic reports